-Welcome to Class 6F –
+Welcome to 6F – Miss Flute’s Class

-This term, we will be focusing on the text ‘The Weirdstone of Brisingaman’ by Alan Garner.
-Set in the real landscape of Cheshire, this fantasy novel is based in the nearby Alderley Edge.
+We are pleased to announce that our new quality text for the Spring term is ‘The Explorer’ by Katherine Rundell.
+This thrilling novel focuses on a group of children who must survive in the Amazon after their plane crashes.
 This engaging text has been recommended to Year 6 from other local schools and English consultants.
 I’m sure the children will be eager to really get their teeth into another challenging text as we begin to unpick characters, themes and authorial devices within the book.
 A significant amount of our writing will be based around this text during the term which will allow us to show our understanding.
 We will be producing Narrative, Poetry and Persuasive Writing.
-Additionally, we will continue to undertake weekly focused Spelling, Punctuation and Grammar (SPaG) lessons, linking work closely to ‘Weirdstone.’
+Additionally, we will continue to undertake weekly focused Spelling, Punctuation and Grammar (SPaG) lessons, linking work closely to ‘The Explorer.’

 Reading and Planners

 We expect everyone to read from their school reading book regularly – a minimum of three times per week.
 Also, please make sure that you update your planner when you have read.
 This includes personal texts such as non-fiction and magazines.

 We will spend some time at the end of each week reflecting on what you have achieved and setting a new target for the following week.
 Planners are to be signed by parents/carers for every Monday.